feyman2016/michaellancaster/_posts/2013-03-08-css-architecture-for-web-applications.markdown

 ##Final thoughts

-There's no absolute way to write, named CSS or build "The god master architecture" but there's definitely great practices to make a great Web application and it all depends on your team and the focus on your Web application goals.
+There's no absolute way to write, give classes name notation or build "The god master CSS architecture" but there's definitely great practices to make a great Web application and it all depends on your team and the focus on your Web application goals.